This post may contain affiliate links. Please see our privacy policy for details.

 BUTTER CHICKEN VS. CHICKEN TIKKA MASALA

-Butter chicken, originating from Delhi, is generally milder, sweeter and richer than chicken tikka masala, made with more cream and butter.
+Butter chicken, originating from Delhi, is generally milder, sweeter, and richer than chicken tikka masala, made with more cream and butter.

 HOW TO MAKE CHICKEN TIKKA MASALA

-Serve over rice and all the naan
+Serve.
+Serve warm over rice with naan for sopping.

-Yes, chicken breasts can absolutely be used here but chicken thighs have more dark meat and a higher fat content which will yield juicier, more flavorful chicken.
+Yes, chicken breasts can absolutely be used here, but chicken thighs have more dark meat and a higher fat content, which will yield juicier, more flavorful chicken.

 What is heavy cream?

 Heavy cream (or heavy whipping cream) has one of the highest fat contents with about 36-40% fat.
-Half and half or whole milk are suitable substitutes, but will yield a lighter result.
+Half-and-half or whole milk are suitable substitutes, but will yield a lighter result.

 What can I serve with chicken tikka masala?

-Basmati rice, a sprinkle of fresh cilantro leaves and toasted naan for sopping and dunking are crowd-favorites!
+Basmati rice, a sprinkle of fresh cilantro leaves, and toasted naan for sopping and dunking are crowd-favorites!

 How can I store leftovers?